 The FVRD growth strategy dates from 2004.
 With a population one-tenth the size of Metro Vancouver’s, the Fraser Valley faces a different set of challenges.
 An update was in progress in 2019.

 8. Plans for transit in Metro Vancouver and the Fraser Valley

 The South Coast B.C.
 Transportation Authority was conceived as a one-stop planner and funder for regional roads and bridges, rapid transit and bus transit.

 Friction between local politicians and the provincial government led to the imposition of a complex, and many would say unworkable structure of governance.
 Newly-appointed directors are provided with a hefty Governance Manual to study.
-The annual base plan, updated most recently in 2014, sets out the authority’s financial and service objectives.
+The authority publishes an annual performance review, with a link here to the 2017 version in summary form.
 The TransLink strategic plan, which often seems to be in a state of review and revision, says something about longer-term hopes and dreams.

 Local governments provide most of the operating funding for B.C. libraries.
 The B.C. government maintains an annually updated spreadsheet with detailed statistics on library operations.

 11. Policing in B.C. – Community-by-Community Costs and Detachment Sizes